Valektrum/V-AI/README.md

 # V-AI

-V-AI, also known as Violet, is a custom build discord bot for my own private discord server.
+V-AI, also known as Violet, is a custom built discord bot for my own private discord server.
 This way, I can have total control over my bot, add features along the way and have fun!

 # Some of the things Violet can do: